larissaemma/air_transportation/README.md

 -   **Blank Columns**: Some columns were left blank, requiring additional data cleaning.
 -   **Missing Data in CSVs**: While importing CSVs, some columns had missing data, so I had to revisit excel sheets to correct these gaps.
 -   **Case Sensitivity Issues**: Using uppercase column names caused case sensitivity issues when joining tables.
--   **Ordering Days of the Week**: Creating charts with days of the week was a little challenging as it was hard getting it in a specific order I wanted it
+-   **Ordering Days of the Week**: Creating charts with days of the week was a little challenging as it was hard getting it in a specific order I wanted.
 -   **Performance in Tableau**: The large dataset in Tableau led to slow loading times, making it difficult to create maps and charts at a higher speed.

 [Back to Contents](#table-of-contents)

 ## Data Sources
 The data is sourced from  [US Bureau of Transportation](https://www.transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGK&QO_fu146_anzr=b0-gvzr).
-I downloaded the data from March 2024, the most current data given from the site at this time.
-I downloaded the columns need from my questions and used that to make 9 different excel sheets.
+I downloaded the data from March 2024, the most current data given from the site at the time of this project (June 2024).
+I downloaded the columns I needed that help answer my questions.
+I then used the downloaded data to make 9 different excel sheets.

 [Back to Contents](#table-of-contents)